What Is Mitral Atresia?

 Conclusion

-Mitral atresia is a congenital heart anomaly that affects the structure and function of the bicuspid valve, the one that guards the passage of the left chambers.
+Mitral atresia is a congenital heart anomaly that affects the structure and function of the bicuspid valve, which guards the passage of the left chambers.
 The condition, untreated or undiagnosed, can precipitate a range of complications or may even cause death in infants with severe anomalies.
-Almost four-fifths of the reported cases are accompanied by several other cardiac anomalies; hence the patients may require a much higher degree of care and a great many hours in the operation theater.
+Almost four-fifths of the reported cases are accompanied by several other cardiac anomalies; hence, the patients may require a much higher degree of care and a great many hours in the operation theater.
 Regular checkups with concerned specialists and medical teams, stringent compliance with medication, and a medically chartered lifestyle can help improve the quality of life.
 It is of utmost importance to seek medical help immediately if one notices any symptoms or worsening of general health.

 Cardiology

-Do you have a question on Congenital Abnormalities or Mitral Atresia?
+Do you have a question on

-Ask a Doctor Online
+Ask a doctor online

-* guaranteed answer within 4 hours.
+*guaranteed answer within 4 hours

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.